Becoming a mum is an exciting and life-changing experience.

 - Pursue days off due to pregnancy-related illness as a disciplinary action.

 Most importantly, expectant mothers can’t be made redundant as a direct result of their pregnancy/adoption.
 This is considered a form of discrimination, for which organisations can face civil action.

 It’s important to note that redundancy can still take place as long as an employer can fairly justify their choice.
 Situations where this may be possible include necessary departmental closures or operational restructuring.
 However, you are entitled to the same level of consultation that’s offered to other employees, including information on suitable alternative job roles within your organisation.
 Employers can’t discount you from the selection process based on your pregnancy/adoption, pregnancy-related illnesses or any impending leave you have.

 However, just because you are on maternity leave, it doesn’t mean you can’t speak with your employer.

 In fact, it’s often a good idea to stay in contact, so that you feel more prepared when you do decide to return.
 You can work up to 10 days for your employer without losing your SMP entitlement.
 These are called keeping in touch days, and they can be taken at any point during your leave.
 It’s important to remember that these days are entirely optional, and work and pay entitlements should be agreed on by both parties.

 However, if you do more than 10 days of work for your company, you will lose your SMP for each week in your maternity pay period.

 The rights of new and expectant mothers in the workplace can be quite confusing because of the sheer amount of detail they go in to.
 But its important to remember that these rules and regulations are designed to make sure mums throughout the UK are able to work free from harm or discrimination.

-This article is purely for informational purposes and does not constitute legal advice.
-For more information regarding the Working at Height Regulations 2005 visit: http://www.hse.gov.uk/
+This article is purely for informational purposes.
+For more information on maternity rights in the UK, visit: https://www.gov.uk/maternity-pay-leave